awwaiid/thelackthereof/Talks.md

 * [http://thelackthereof.org/projects/perl/oasis-2011/ Source Code]
 * [http://www.presentingperl.org/opw2011/testing-the-interactive-web/ Video recording of the presentation]

-<blockquote>In this talk, I will teach the audience the basics of using WWW::HtmlUnit (and WWW::HtmlUnit::Sweet) for scraping and testing javascript-required web applications.
+In this talk, I will teach the audience the basics of using WWW::HtmlUnit (and WWW::HtmlUnit::Sweet) for scraping and testing javascript-required web applications.
 We'll go over installation, basic usage, and some real-world examples.
 The WWW::HtmlUnit module uses the java-based HtmlUnit library, which itself builds off of a suite of libraries including Rhino to simulate a web browser.
 Among many other useful features, it can execute complex javascript -- it passes the jQuery test suite perfectly, for example.
-Bringing that power to Perl has allowed developers to go well beyond what WWW::Mechanize can simulate, while avoiding the overhead of a full Selenium setup.</blockquote>
+Bringing that power to Perl has allowed developers to go well beyond what WWW::Mechanize can simulate, while avoiding the overhead of a full Selenium setup.

 == Read Eval PLAY Loop ==
 * Location: [http://pghpw.org/ppw2010/ PPW 2010.10.10]